Peanut Butter Smoothie

-That’s why this Peanut Butter Banana Smoothie is the ultimate treat, especially if you go the extra mile and add some chocolate chips.
-The little bits makes for such a great texture contrast compared to your basic creamy smoothie.
-Since I’d really love to enjoy a chocolate and peanut butter sundae every day, this is the perfect way to indulge my sweet tooth in a healthy way.
+And this Peanut Butter Banana Smoothie is the ultimate treat, especially if you go the extra mile and add some chocolate chips.
+The little bits give it just texture contrast compared to your basic creamy smoothie.
+But it’s the peanut butter (or peanut butter powder if you want to lighten it up a bit more) that adds a little extra richness to make it feel like an indulgent treat.

 - Dairy or non-dairy milk.
 To save some calories, I usually use unsweetened vanilla almondmilk.
 Silk is my favorite brand.
 But you can use any dairy or non-dairy milk you like.